The month of October is National Adopt a Shelter Dog Month, we dedicate ourselves to finding forever homes for as many dogs as possible.

 How to Celebrate National Adopt a Shelter Dog Month

-Throughout the United States, this month mass adoption events will be observed.
-If you’re not in the position to adopt at the moment, you can help these dogs in many other ways.
+Throughout the United States, people will observe October adopt a shelter dog month, where mass adoption events will occur.
+If you’re not in a position to adopt at the moment, you can help these dogs in many other ways.
 You can contact the local shelter in your area and ask if they need an extra pair of hands during these events.

 If you can, you can also help by donating food for the dogs.
 One way of helping is using your time on social media to promote some of the cute faces at the shelters that are ready for adoption and try to find them a forever home among your friends.